Barbosa, Antioquia

 Barbosa is a town and municipality in Antioquia Department, Colombia.
-Situated 39 km from Medellín's downtown, it is one of the municipalities of The Metropolitan Area of the Aburrá Valley.
+Situated 39 km from Medellín's downtown, it is one of the municipalities of the Metropolitan Area of the Aburrá Valley.
+The population was estimated to be 54,347 in 2020.
 It is known as the Gateway to the Northeast, famous for its lakes and streams.
-A traditional Pineapple Festival is held there in December.
-The Train Festival takes place in August in the district of El Hatillo.
+A traditional Pineapple Festival is held here in December and a Train Festival in the district of El Hatillo in August.